brenoneill/buggr/README.md

 # 🔥 stresst

-**Stress test your developers with AI-generated bugs**
+**Insurance against vibe coding**

+AI code generation is everywhere.
+Cursor, Copilot, ChatGPT — developers are shipping code faster than ever.
+But here's the uncomfortable question: **do they actually understand what they're shipping?**

+When the AI-generated code breaks (and it will), can your team debug it?
+Or are they just prompting until the errors go away?

-stresst is a developer training tool that uses AI to introduce realistic, subtle bugs into code.
-Perfect for:
+**stresst** is a training tool that stress-tests developer comprehension.
+It uses AI to introduce realistic, subtle bugs into real codebases — the kind of bugs that require *actual understanding* to find and fix.
+No amount of "please fix" prompts will help.

-- 🎓 **Training junior developers** to improve debugging skills
-- 🧪 **Code review practice** - can you spot the bugs?
-- 🎮 **Gamified learning** - compete to find and fix bugs fastest
+### Why stresst?

+- 🛡️ **Verify comprehension** — Ensure developers understand the code they're shipping, not just generating
+- 🔍 **Build debugging muscle** — AI can write code, but debugging is still a human skill
+- 🎯 **Identify skill gaps** — Find out who can navigate a codebase and who's just along for the ride
+- 🎮 **Gamified training** — Make learning fun with configurable difficulty levels
-- 📋 **Interview preparation** - practice real-world debugging scenarios
+- 📋 **Interview tool** — Test candidates with real debugging scenarios, not leetcode

 ## How It Works

-1. **Connect your GitHub account** - stresst uses OAuth to access your repositories
+1. **Connect your GitHub account** — stresst uses OAuth to access your repositories
-2. **Select a repository and branch** - choose the code you want to stress
+2. **Select a repository and branch** — choose the code you want to stress
-3. **Pick a commit** - select which files to introduce bugs into
+3. **Pick a commit** — select which files to introduce bugs into
-4. **Configure stress level** - Low (1-2 bugs), Medium (2-3 bugs), or High (3-5 bugs)
+4. **Configure stress level** — Low (1-2 bugs), Medium (2-3 bugs), or High (3-5 bugs)
-5. **Create stressed branch** - AI analyzes your code and introduces realistic bugs
+5. **Create stressed branch** — AI analyzes your code and introduces realistic bugs
-6. **Share with your team** - send the bug report to a colleague to debug
+6. **Share with your team** — send the bug report to a colleague to debug

 ## Features